-- a continuing project

 The list goes on and on.
 That is what this web site is about--an attempt to list every released track that Jeff was involved with.
 It's a difficult task because there were so many and because many of the recordings do not have track specific credits.
 I'm sure I will never hold in my hand every recording that Jeff played on, so I hope that others who collect his sessions will help build this into a resource that will keep his legacy alive for generations to come.

 About the arrangement of this list: Under artist albums are arranged by release date.
-Soundtracks are listed under S. Albums with various artists are listed under V.
+Soundtracks are listed under the title of the film or program.

 Anyone may use the information on this web site for their own personal use and links to the site are welcomed, but please do not reproduce this list elsewhere without permission.
 There is no intention on my part to publish this information in any other format.
 It is my hope that it will always remain freely accessible to everyone on the web.